weijiawu/TransVTSpotter/README.md

 :---:|:---:|:---:|:---:|:---:|:---:|:---:
 TransVTSpotter | 45.75	|73.58	|57.56	|658	|611	|647

-Models are also available in [Baidu Drive](https://pan.baidu.com/s/1dcHuHUZ9y2s7LEmvtVHZZw) by code m4iv.

 #### Notes
 - The training time is on 8 NVIDIA V100 GPUs with batchsize 16.